This article has been written in partnership with AGCAS.

 You need to have professional qualified teacher status (QTS) in order to work as a teacher in state-maintained schools (excluding academies and free schools) in England and Wales.
 For training in other parts of the UK, see our advice on training to teach in Scotland and training to teach in Northern Ireland.

 To be awarded QTS you must complete a period of initial teacher training (ITT).
 Newly qualified teachers (NQTs) then complete a period of induction, which is the first year of employment as a teacher in a school.
 Teachers in independent schools aren't required to have QTS, but most do.

 Your teacher training options

-There are several types of teacher training programmes available, all of which lead to qualified teacher status (QTS).
+There are several types of postgraduate teacher training programmes available, all of which lead to qualified teacher status (QTS).
 Training options can vary in Northern Ireland, Scotland and Wales.

-- University-based Postgraduate or Professional Certificate in Education (PGCE): full-time courses usually last one academic year but part-time and flexible learning options are also available.
-Academic staff at the university or college teach the course, but you'll also spend a minimum of 24 weeks for both primary and secondary courses on placements in schools.
+- University-led Postgraduate or Professional Certificate in Education (PGCE): full-time courses usually last one academic year but part-time and flexible learning options are also available.
+You will attend classes at the university or college, but will also spend a minimum of 24 weeks on placements in at least two schools.

-- School-centred initial teacher training (SCITT): primarily based within a school rather than a university or college.
-The majority of the training is delivered by experienced teachers.
-Most SCITTs also offer a PGCE, the training for which is provided by university staff.
-Courses usually last one academic year full time.
+- School-centred initial teacher training (SCITT): provides training run by a consortium of schools and colleges.
+The majority of the training is delivered by experienced teachers in the school setting.
+Most SCITTs also offer a PGCE, with training provided by university staff.
+Courses typically last one academic year full time.
 You will usually spend most of the time in one school, with further placements in other schools in the consortium.

 - School Direct training programme: provides school-led training run by a lead school in partnership with a university or SCITT and other schools, mostly on a one-year full-time basis.
-The programme can be delivered by one school or by an alliance of schools and there's the prospect of being employed within the school or alliance once qualified.
-Some programmes also lead to a PGCE.
+You may be employed within the school or partnership once qualified.
+Many programmes also lead to a PGCE.